 For typical homes, choose ENERGY STAR and save on average*:

-which is equivalent to 51 to 317 gallons of gasoline
+|Which is equivalent to 51 to 317 gallons of gasoline a year.|

-which is equivalent to 13 to 102
+|Which is equivalent to 13 to 102 gallons of gasoline|

 * Ranges are based on the average savings among homes in modeled cities.
 Actual savings will vary based on local climate conditions, utility rates, and individual home characteristics.